 Let's see how the Chinese, Taiwanese, Japanese, Vietnamese, and two Mongolian translators handle this passage.

 Type One: Mechanical reproduction of the relative clause in the target language

-Three translators translate the sentence exactly according to the structure of the English original.
+Three translators follow the structure of the English original exactly.

 The Taiwanese translation into Chinese is: